-(Circulated, May 4, 2002) (Revised 2008)
+(Circulated, May 4, 2002) (Revised 2008; Revised 2018, Revised 2022)

 The elections of the Inter-Regional Society of Jungian Analysts are staggered.
-There is an election at every Fall Meeting.
-The members of the Executive Committee, the Ethics Committee Chair, the Ethics Committee and the Ethics Appeals Committee are voted in one year (odd numbered year); the Training Committee, the Admissions Committee, the Nominating Committee and Chair and the Membership Committee and Chair are voted in the following year (even numbered year)..
+The members of the Ethics Committee Chair and members and the Ethics Appeals Committee Chair and members are elected during the Fall Business Meetings of odd-numbered years.
+The Director of Training and the Director of Admissions is also elected at this time.
+Training Committee members, Admissions Committee members, the Nominations Committee Chair and members and the Membership Committee Chair and members are elected during the Fall Business Meetings of even-numbered years.